janosh/matbench-discovery/readme.md

 > Disclaimer: We evaluate how accurately ML models predict solid-state thermodynamic stability.
 Although this is an important aspect of high-throughput materials discovery, the ranking cannot give a complete picture of a model's general applicability to materials.
 A high ranking does not constitute endorsement by the Materials Project.

-Matbench Discovery is an [interactive leaderboard](https://janosh.github.io/matbench-discovery/models) and associated [PyPI package](https://pypi.org/project/matbench-discovery) which together make it easy to rank ML energy models on a task designed to simulate a high-throughput discovery campaign for new stable inorganic crystals.
+Matbench Discovery is an [interactive leaderboard](https://janosh.github.io/matbench-discovery/models) and associated [PyPI package](https://pypi.org/project/matbench-discovery) which together make it easy to rank ML energy models on a task designed to simulate high-throughput discovery of new stable inorganic crystals.

-We've tested <slot name="model-count" />models covering multiple methodologies ranging from random forests with structure fingerprints to graph neural networks, from one-shot predictors to iterative Bayesian optimizers and interatomic potential relaxers.
+We've tested <slot name="model-count" />models covering multiple methodologies including graph neural network (GNN) interatomic potentials, GNN one-shot predictors, iterative Bayesian optimizers and random forests with shallow-learning structure fingerprints.

 <slot name="best-report" />